madhu221b/uva-dl2-team11/blogpost.md

 * For both the GCN and the transformer, there is a mismatch between the maximum distance at which we obtain significant influence scores, and the maximum distance that affects accuracy.
 This indicates that at least some of the observed influence of distant nodes is 'spurious' in that it affects the model's predictions without increasing accuracy.

+# 5. Qualitative Experiments
-### Does model performance correlate with graph qualities that predict over-squashing?
+## 5.1 Does model performance correlate with graph qualities that predict over-squashing?

 Recall that the original LRGB paper claimed that their datasets were good benchmarks for LRI based on three statistics of the graphs they contained: the average shortest path distance between nodes in the graph, the graph diameter, and the number of nodes.

-We hypothesised that if these statistics were indicative of the presence of long range interactions in the dataset, then we would be able to correlate them with the relative performance of different models.
+We hypothesize that if these statistics were indicative of the presence of long range interactions in the dataset, then we would be able to correlate them with the relative performance of different models.
 For example, because transformers are less susceptible to over-squashing than GCNs, we expected that they should outperform GCNs on tasks with high values of each statistic.

-While it's not clear that the statistics we mentioned are related to over-squashing, we also investigated an alternative statistic that has a stronger theoretical relationship with over-squashing.
+While it's not clear that the statistics we mentioned are related to over-squashing, we also investigate an alternative statistic that has a stronger theoretical relationship with over-squashing - __The Cheeger constant__.

-Recently [2] has shown that the degree of over-squashing can be measured by spectral properties of a graph.
+Recently [[2]](#2) has shown that the degree of over-squashing can be measured by spectral properties of a graph.
 The Cheeger constant $h_G$ of a graph G is defined as:

 $$h_G = \min_{S \subseteq G} h_S \text{  where  }  h_S = \frac{|\delta S |}{\min vol(S), vol(V/S)}$$